thoe97/launchcode-javascript-class/javascript-basics/README.md

 In this exercise, we'll use JS objects and prototypes, play with the Document Object Model (DOM), and get used to some functional patterns in JS.

 ## Getting Ready
-Do the first few exercises in [Functional Javascript RebootU](https://github.com/jesseilev/functional-javascript-rebootu) exercises, at least up until ("Basic: Reduce").
+Do the first few exercises in [Functional Javascript RebootU](https://github.com/jesseilev/functional-javascript-rebootu), at least up until ("Basic: Reduce").

 Optionally, you may also find it useful to complete the [Planet Proto workshopper](http://nodeschool.io/#workshoppers).